heroku/oauth-provider-adapters-for-mcp/src/adapters/contributing-new-adapters.md

       );
     }

-    // GitHub does not require PKCE for this flow; include standard params const params = {
+    // GitHub does not require PKCE for this flow, include standard params const params = {
       client_id: this['config'].clientId,
       redirect_uri: redirectUrl,